 Your policy should include malpractice or professional insurance coverage.
 This will cover you in the case that your client is hurt or damaged in some way as a result of fault of your skill or incompetence.
 Unfortunately, malpractice suits are a common hazard in the medical profession.
 According to the New England Journal of Medicine, each year, 1 in every 14 medical professionals finds themselves in a malpractice suit.
 As a consequence, it is crucial that you are adequately covered against this scenario.

 Product insurance coverage is aimed at dealing with claims about damage caused as the result of a product used in the massage.
 For example, if a client had an adverse reaction to a massage oil you used, then this would be covered by the product liability portion of your insurance.

 General liability coverage is important for covering you in the case of your clients damaging themselves while on your premises.
 That might include them slipping in the corridor of your offices or falling off the table.
 Essentially any injury that is unrelated to the work that you actually perform is covered by your general liability protection.

 Once you have found a policy which provides these three types of insurance, you will need to evaluate its other elements.
 Check how much you are covered for in these areas and compare it against the cost of the policy.
-Also check for any additional benefits, such as insurance against theft of your equipment.
-By evaluating these criteria, you can be certain you select the best insurance coverage for your massage practice.
+Don’t forget to also check for any additional benefits, such as insurance against theft of your equipment.
+By evaluating these criteria, you can be certain you select the best insurance coverage for you and your massage practice.